IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 The proponents of the model describe it as based on “feminist political ideology”[^24] which lead to a focus on power and control.
 Later one of the founders admits this was confirmation bias and did not truly represent what the women were telling them.

 > "By determining that the need or desire for power was the motivating force behind battering, we created a conceptual framework that, in fact, did not fit the lived experience of many of the men and women we were working with.
 The DAIP staff \[...\] remained undaunted by the difference in our theory and the actual experiences of those we were working with \[...\] It was the cases themselves that created the chink in each of our theoretical suits of armor.
 Speaking for myself, I found that many of the men I interviewed did not seem to articulate a desire for power over their partner.
-Although I relentlessly took every opportunity to point out to men in the groups that they were so motivated and merely in denial, the fact that few men ever articulated such a desire went unnoticed by me and many of my coworkers.
-Eventually, we realized that we were finding what we had already predetermined to find.”
+Although I relentlessly took every opportunity to point out to men in the groups that they were so motivated and merely in denial, the fact that few men ever articulated such a desire went unnoticed by me and many of my coworkers. **Eventually, we realized that we were finding what we had already predetermined to find.**”[^25]

-> —Ellen Pence - Coordinating Community Responses to Domestic Violence: Lessons from Duluth and Beyond.[^25]

 ## Exclusion of male victims in expertise/consultations